Sammy Davis Jr.: Early life

-Davis was born on December 8, 1925, in the Harlem section of Manhattan in New York City, the son of African-American entertainer and stage performer Sammy Davis Sr. (1900–1988) and tap dancer and stage performer Elvera Sanchez (1905–2000).
+Davis was born on December 8, 1925, in the Harlem district of Manhattan in New York City, the son of African American entertainer and stage performer Sammy Davis Sr. (1900–1988) and Cuban-American tap dancer and stage performer Elvera Sanchez (1905–2000).
 During his lifetime, Davis stated that his mother was Puerto Rican and born in San Juan.
 However, in the 2003 biography In Black and White, author Wil Haygood wrote that Davis's mother was born in New York City to Cuban parents who were of Afro-Cuban background, and that Davis claimed he was Puerto Rican because he feared anti-Cuban backlash would hurt his record sales.

 Davis's parents were vaudeville dancers.
 As an infant, he was reared by his paternal grandmother.
 When he was three years old, his parents separated.
 His father, not wanting to lose custody of his son, took him on tour.
 Davis learned to dance from his father and his godfather Will Mastin.
 Davis joined the act as a child, and they became the Will Mastin Trio.
 Throughout his career, Davis included the Will Mastin Trio in his billing.
 Mastin and his father shielded him from racism, for example by dismissing race-based snubs as jealousy.
 However, when Davis served in the United States Army during World War II, he was confronted by strong prejudice.
 He later said: "Overnight the world looked different.
 It wasn't one color any more.
 I could see the protection I'd gotten all my life from my father and Will.
 I appreciated their loving hope that I'd never need to know about prejudice and hate, but they were wrong.
 It was as if I'd walked through a swinging door for 18 years, a door which they had always secretly held open."
 At age seven, Davis played the title role in the film Rufus Jones for President, in which he sang and danced with Ethel Waters.
 He lived for several years in Boston's South End and reminisced years later about "hoofing and singing" at Izzy Ort's Bar & Grille.